noir-lang/noir/docs/docs/explainers/explainer-writing-noir.md

 Since circuits are made of arithmetic gates, the cost of them tends to be one gate.
 Whereas for procedural code, they represent several clock cycles.

-Inversely, non-arithmetic operators are achieved with multipled gates, vs 1 clock cycle for procedural code.
+Inversely, non-arithmetic operators are achieved with multiple gates, vs 1 clock cycle for procedural code.

 | (cost\op)  | arithmetic<br>(eg `*`, `+`) | bit-wise ops<br>(eg `<`, `\|`, `>>`) |
 | - | - | - |